Tse Chi Lop: Arrest and extradition

 On 22 January 2021, Tse was arrested after stepping off his flight from Taiwan without incident.
 The AFP immediately started the process for his extradition from the Netherlands.
 The arrest was the culmination of Operation Kungur, led by the AFP with cooperation between Dutch and Taiwanese police, and supported by roughly twenty law enforcement agencies in Canada, China, Japan, Myanmar, Thailand, and the US (including the DEA).
 A high-ranking UNODC official said that Tse's arrest would change little as Sam Gor remains active, and that others can easily step in to replace him, as the conditions that facilitated drug smuggling has not been effectively addressed.

 In July 2021 a Dutch court approved an order to extradite Tse to Australia to face trial.
 As of November 2021, the Australian government has only charged him with one count of drug smuggling, in connection with evidence obtained through the 2013 surveillance.

 Tse was eventually extradited in December 2022 and was arraigned in the Melbourne Magistrates' Court within hours of his arrival in Melbourne.
 Tse was charged with conspiracy to traffic drugs from March 2012 and March 2013 with Suky Lieu and other defendants.
 He did not apply for bail.
 The trial of Tse was still pending as of August 2024.

+In December 2025, Tse Chi Lop made a plea deal and was sentenced to 16 years in jail, with a non-parole period of 10 years.
+The nearly five years Tse has spent in custody were counted as time served.
+He will be eligible for parole in January 2031.
+During the sentencing proceeding, it was revealed that, under usual circumstances, Tse would have faced a potential maximum sentence of life in prison.
+However, as County Court judge Peter Rozen noted, an "unusual" deal struck between former Australian attorney-general Michaelia Cash and Dutch authorities for Tse’s extradition meant the maximum penalty could only be at most 25 years.
+Even that was cut short due to the discount resulting from the guilty plea.